aholachek/react-animation-comparison/README.md

 ### The Results (Roughly in order of preference)

 1.  **popmotion-pose**
-* In terms of pure ease of use, this one was the winner for me even though it suffered from some limitations in its API (for instance, it was hard to get the exit animation to go in the opposite direction of the enter animation)
+* In terms of pure ease of use, this one was the winner for me even though it suffered from some limitations in its API (for instance, it was hard to get the grid's exit animation to go in the opposite direction of the enter animation)
-* The automatic FLIP animations are pretty cool, and the default easings made the animations look great with very little additional work.
+* The automatic FLIP animations are pretty cool (try shuffling the cards to see it in action), and the default easings made the animations look great with very little additional work.
 * The docs were great!
 * [my animation attempt](https://alex.holachek.com/?selectedKind=Animation%20Examples&selectedStory=Popmotion%20Pose&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)
 * [the code](https://github.com/aholachek/react-animation-comparison/blob/master/src/popmotion-pose-example.js)